jmsv/astonhack2017/README.md

 While the extension is compatible with Edge, it is not going to be implemented as Edge Extensions must be published on the Windows Store.

 <sup><sub>**NB:** SVG CSS rotation is not working (as of end 2017) in Edge.
-This means that the Pie Chart sections will overlap, and the Circlular progression bars will start on the positive horizontal axis.
+This means that the Pie Chart sections will overlap, and the Circlular progression bars will start on the horizontal axis.
 [View this webpage to check support.](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/supportcsstransformsonsvg/)</sup></sub>